RexLinz/Shelly2HTTP/README.md

 #### class shelly1EM

-single phase energy monitoring, e.g. available 3 times in ShellyPro3EM if in monophase mode
+Single phase energy monitoring, e.g. available 3 times in ShellyPro3EM if in monophase mode

 <https://shelly-api-docs.shelly.cloud/gen2/ComponentsAndServices/EM1>

 ### SHELLY DEVICES

-Actual devices assemble basic functions with extensions
+Actual devices assemble basic functions with COMPONENTS

 #### class ShellyGen2

-Basic functionality of all Gen2+ devices
+Basic functionality of all Gen2+ devices.
-Could be used instead of the specific device classes below to access functions of shellyDevice if you handle all your requests by yourself
+Could be used instead of the specific device classes below to access functions of shellyDevice if you handle all your requests by yourself.

 <https://shelly-api-docs.shelly.cloud/gen2/ComponentsAndServices/Shelly>